This post and its photos may contain affiliate links, view our disclosure policy.

 Offer gentle reminders where needed.

-It might feel like you are forcing this, but it’s still the first step.
+It might feel like you are forcing this, but it’s really the first step.
 Don’t be shy to discuss why you are nagging at them to say thank you over and over.

 Positive attention always wins out.